openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 ## UsageCounts

-The usage counts indicator computed for this result.
+The usage counts indicator computed for this research product.

 ### views
 _Type: String &bull; Cardinality: ONE_

-The number of views for this result.
+The number of views for this research product.

 ```json
 "views": "10"